Evaluation of Medical Cannabis and Prescription Opioid Taper Support for Reduction of Pain and Opioid Dose in Patients With Chronic Non-Cancer Pain

 Inclusion Criteria

 1. Men and women aged 18-75, inclusive.
 2. Endorsing > 6 months of chronic, non-cancer pain.
 3. On stable prescription opioid doses of 25 MME or greater for >90 days, verified by the Prescription Monitoring Program.
 4. Either no prior use or current light cannabis use (weekly or less in the past 12 months).
 5. Plans to use medical cannabis for pain to control pain and/or reduce opioid dose.
 6. Competent and willing to provide written informed consent in English.
-7. Potential participants of childbearing potential must not be pregnent at enrollment.
+7. Potential participants of childbearing potential must not be pregnant at enrollment.
 They will be asked to self-report pregnancy status and the start date of their most recent menstrual period and agree to use effective contraception: abstinence; hormonal contraception; intra-uterine device, sterilization; or double barrier contraception, during the study.

 Exclusion Criteria